 Timely degree completion is one example of an area where Kentucky's postsecondary institutions should improve their performance.
 To provide meaningful incentives that encourage and reward excellence, a substantial portion of state funding for the institutions - including all additional funding beyond current appropriation levels - should be based on their ability, as objectively measured, to improve productivity: moving students to graduation in the most cost-effective manner.
-Incentive programs may not be sufficient to accomplish this goal; establishing a correlation between improving productivity and the institution-based funding should be the standard.
+The Chamber applauds the Governor and General Assembly for beginning the process of basing more postsecondary funding on a formula that reflects improvement in institutional and student performance and advocates the continued use and expansion of outcomes-based funding.